Dimo26/Article_3_project_GA/README.md

 The initial step is pre-processing.
 The purpose with pre-processing is to check the quality of the raw data and to trim the data if required.
 By improving the raw data (reads) we can improve the overall quality of the different analysis in each step as well as gain a more reliable result of which has improved quality.
 Pre- processing includes modification or removal of reads which contribute to a lower overall quality.

 FastQC checks the quality of the raw data and reports the results in a report which helps us determine the quality of the reads and if we need additional steps to improve the quality by modifying the data.
 The input data is the raw data and the output data is a report informing us about the quality.

-Using the software Trimmomatic, we can remove low quality bases to maintain high quality reads.
+Using the software Trimmomatic, we can remove low quality bases to maintain high quality reads in RNA.
 The software is fast and can trim crop FASTQ.
 The input data used is the raw data in FASTQ format.
 The output data will be FASTQ format files of clean and trimmed data.
 FastQC software is applied again on the trimmed FASTQ to check for improved quality post trimming.
 This helps us confirm if the trimming with Trimmomatic has worked properly.

 Step 2- Metagenome assembly
-Using the trimmed and quality checked reads sequences in FASTQ format as input data, the next step is metagenome assembly using Megahit for DNA assembly.
+Using quality checked DNA reads sequences in FASTQ format as input data, the next step is metagenome assembly using Megahit for DNA assembly.
 Megahit is a software used for more complex NGS reads.
 The purpose of this step is to merge overlapping sequences into a longer DNA sequence instead.
 The output data is assembled genomic sequences.

-## Week 15-16
+## Week 17

 Step 3- Binning
 Binning is done after Metagenome assembly where the input is the assembled genomic sequences.
-The input contains a mix of organisms.
+The input is the DNA of organisms.
 By using the binning software Metabat we can classify the overlapping sequences into different organisms.
 The output will be grouped bins.

 Step 4- Quality check of assembly and bins
 Binning evaluation is done to ensure that the binning worked properly and what the content of the bins is.
 The evaluation is done statistically by the CheckM software.
 CheckM compares the GC content and the size of the bins.
 This helps us confirm if the bins contain the entire genome i.e. only one organism or only certain parts of the genome i.e. multiple organisms.
 The input would be the grouped bins generated in binning and the output will be statistical results of the bins and the quality of the binning.